carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

             * ✅ play modes
             * ✅ need to take into the account the time to render the image
     2. ✅hand-drawn 2D assets
-	* expensive HDD operations arising from the image loading
+	* ✅expensive HDD operations arising from the image loading
 		* ✅load the fireman images when necessary, not at the start of the sketch
-    3. Python scripts
+    3. ✅Python scripts

-        3. video merging
+        3. ✅video merging

-            4. e.g. mention that the images shall be loaded gradually, not all at once to not run out of memory
+            4. ✅e.g. mention that the images shall be loaded gradually, not all at once to not run out of memory
 2. after release
 3. making code nicer (fml)